 PSL Research Interests

-1. Mechanism of ethylene signal transduction.
+1. Mechanism of cytokinin signal transduction.

 Ethylene serves as a gaseous hormone in plants, and is perhaps most widely known for its role in the ripening of such fruit as tomatoes, bananas, and apples.
-Ethylene receptors have been identified and my laboratory is determining how these transduce the ethylene signal.
-For this purpose we are characterizing the receptors in terms of localization, regulation, interactions, and the effects of mutations upon downstream signaling.
+Ethylene receptors have been identified, and my laboratory is determining how these transduce the ethylene signal.
+For this purpose we are characterizing the receptors in terms of structure, regulation, interactions, and the effects of mutations upon downstream signaling.
 These studies will help build a mechanistic model for how ethylene is perceived and the signal transduced in the plant.

-To download the full version of the PSL research interests in PDF format click here
+To download the full version of the PSL research interests in PDF format click here.